marcus67/little_brother_taskbar/README.md

 ## Internationalization

-The application uses the PIP package `Flask-Babel` to provide internationalization for the web frontend, Currently, the following languages are supported/prepared:
+The application uses the PIP package `Flask-Babel` to provide internationalization for the web frontend, Currently, the following languages are supported/prepared (in the order they were made available):

 | Flag                                                                                                                                    | Language      | Locale | Status         | Translation provided by |
 | ----------------------------------------------------------------------------------------------------------------------------------------| ------------- | ------ | -------------- | ------------------------|